buuug7/ask-hub-service/README.md

 # Ask Hub Service

-An application where collect and share ask/answer questions. use node nest framework.
+An application where collect and share ask/answer questions.

 ## Installation